Chinx7/csgo-chat-bot_2.0/README.md

 # CS:GO Chat Bot 2.0

+Trying to enhance the chat bot with some functionality:
+//TODO:
+-show teams with average faceit elo //not possible -show premades //needs to be fully implemented
+-show elo of each player on the server
+/DONE:
+-show premades

 Rewrite of my csgo chat bot

 A chatbot for CS:GO that reads the CS:GO console over telnet.
 The chat commands can be sent using the chat or the console.